 The Workers' Compensation Fund (the Fund) is an insurance enterprise reported within the enterprise funds.
-The Fund is created in the Department of Insurance (the Department) and is administered by the State Fire and Rescue Commission (the Commission) through a service contract with a third-party administrator.
+The Fund is created in the Department of Insurance (the Department) and is administered by the Office of State Fire Marshal through a service contract with a thirdparty administrator, with oversight by the State Fire and Rescue Commission (the Commission).
 In accordance with Chapter 58, Article 87, of the General Statutes, the purpose of the Workers' Compensation Fund is to provide workers' compensation benefits to members of "eligible units," which consist of volunteer fire departments or volunteer rescue/EMS units that are not part of a unit of local government and are exempt from state income tax under General Statute 105-130.11.
 These eligible units are not part of the reporting entity.
 Benefits are payable for compensable injuries or deaths which occurred on or after July 1, 1996.
-The Fund is financed by transfers from General Fund and by per capita fixed dollar amounts for each member of a participating eligible unit's roster.
-The per capita fixed dollar amount is set annually by the Commission and is paid by the eligible unit s to the Commission on or before July 1 of each year for credit to the Fund.
-If payment is not received by July 1, the eligible unit shall not receive workers' compensation coverage for that fiscal year.
-As of June 30, 2023, the Fund consisted of 1,111 eligible units representing approximately 41,995 members.
+The Fund is financed by transfers from General Fund and ten percent (10%) of the net proceeds of the gross premium tax pursuant to General Statute 105-228.5(d)(3), and per capita fixed dollar amounts for each member of a participating eligible unit's roster.
+The per capita fixed dollar amount is set annually by the Office of the State Fire Marshal and is paid by the eligible unit shall not receive workers' compensation coverage for that fiscal year.
+Pursuant to Section 30.5 of Session Law 2023-134, as amended by Section 11.49(d) of Session Law 2023-151, the State Fire Marshal shall not set an amount to be paid by every eligible unit and eligible entity that elects to participate in the Fund.
+For the 2023-2024 fiscal year and the 2024-2025 fiscal year, no eligible unit or eligible entity shall be required to submit to the State Fire Marshal any payment to participate in the Fund.
+As of June 30, 2024, the Fund consisted of 1,110 eligible units representing approximately 43,932 members.

 The liability for unpaid claims is based on an actuarial determination and represents a reasonable estimate of the ultimate cost of open claims and claim settlement expenses that are unpaid as of the fiscal year end, including incurred but not reported losses.
 The liability for unpaid claims is continually reviewed, and as adjustments become necessary such adjustments are included in current operations.
 Claim liabilities do not include nonincremental claims adjustment expenses.
 The Fund considers anticipated investment income in determining if a premium deficiency exists.
 The Fund recognizes subrogation from third parties as a reduction to claim and claim settlement expenses incurred.
-As of June 30, 2023, there was no reduction for subrogation.
+As of June 30, 2024, there was no reduction for subrogation.